exercism/clojure/exercises/practice/reverse-string/.approaches/introduction.md

 Beyond the above, there are a great many different solutions, but in general, they depend on two facts.
 [Strings][string] in Clojure are Java [string][java-string]s.
-Many core Clojure functions call `seq` on their arguments automatically converting a string into a seqence of characters.
+Many core Clojure functions call `seq` on their arguments automatically converting a string into a sequence of characters.
 And there are many ways to reverse a sequence.

 ```clojure